Neunkirchen, Austria

 Neunkirchen (/de/) is the capital of the district of Neunkirchen in the Austrian state of Lower Austria.
 As of 2020 it has a population of 12,721.

 Geography

 Neunkirchen is situated in the Steinfeld region of the Vienna Basin, part of Industrieviertel in the southeastern area of Lower Austria.
-Schwarza river is flowing through it.
+The Schwarza river flows through it.

 Geographic breakdown

 The municipality consists of three localities, which are also cadastral communities of the same names (area as of 1 January 2001, population as of 1 January 2022):